RADx/radx-metadata-spec-docs/docs/specification.md

 ### Creator Identifier
 <span class="badge badge--recommended">Recommended</span>

 Globally unique string that identifies the creator (an individual or legal entity).
-This is typically an ORCID.
+For individuals, this is typically an ORCID; for research organizations, it is typically an ROR.

 The ORCID iD is an https IRI with a 16-digit number that is compatible with the ISO Standard (ISO 27729), also known as the International Standard Name Identifier (ISNI), e.g. https://orcid.org/0000-0001-2345-6789

 _[ORCID](https://orcid.org) provides a persistent digital identifier (an ORCID iD) that distinguishes each researcher from every other researcher.
 You can connect your iD with your professional information—affiliations, grants, publications, peer review, and more.
 You can use your iD to share your information with other systems, ensuring you get recognition for all your contributions, saving you time and hassle, and reducing the risk of errors._

+The ROR is an https IRI that uniquely identifies most research organizatiions.

+_The [Research Organization Registry (ROR)](https://ror.org) is a community-led project to develop an open, sustainable, usable, and unique identifier for every research organization in the world._

 <div class="example">
 <div class="example-heading">Example</div>